google/node-sec-roadmap/chapter-2/dynamism.md

 is safe from [UIR][].
 This may not be the case if the production machine has npm modules globally installed, and the server process is not running in a [chroot jail][].

-Webpack, in its minimal configuration, does not attempt to skip test files.
-Teams with an experienced webpack user can use it to great effect, but it is not an out-of-the-box solution.
-TODO: link to experiment

 ## A Possible Solution